Japan Music Week

-Japan Music Week (JMW) was an annual international music showcase festival and convention, covering all kinds of music genres, industry sectors and regions.
+Japan Music Week (JMW) was an annual international music showcase festival and convention, covering all kinds of music genres, industry sectors, and regions.

 JMW first began in 2009 and was centered on the downtown music hub of Shibuya, Tokyo.

-Overview

 Japan Music Week was one of the largest music festivals in Japan, with more than 500 performers from over 40 countries playing in more than 50 venues over 10 days in November at as many as 200 events.
 JMW attracted a strong following among local musicians and entrepreneurs, as well as bands from abroad.
 Its focus on emerging talent earned the festival a burgeoning reputation as a breeding ground for music networking in the region.

 History

 Lynch formed JMW in November 2009 after being sent to American music-industry showcase South by Southwest (SXSW) to make a documentary for Space Shower TV, and developed the idea to start his own festival.
 "SXSW is a weeklong festival and I think at that time they had about 3,000 artists playing," says Lynch.
 "Austin is a much smaller city than Tokyo, even though it's kind of set up for conventions, so it just struck me that Tokyo, and Shibuya in particular, would be very suitable for hosting that kind of event.".
 As founder of the free music-listings magazine Juice and its sister magazine Club Juice, Lynch used his contacts to persuade club owners to adhere to a wristband providing free or discounted access to a number of themed events occurring in live venues around the city.